Time Off for Jury Service – What Employers Need to Know

 • Those who have a long-term impairment as a result of which it is impracticable for them to serve on a Jury.

-Alternatively, a person may be (but cannot guarantee to be) excused from Jury Duty by the Registrar if they meet the following criteria:
+Some staff may be (not in every case) excused from Jury Duty by the Registrar if they meet the following criteria:

 • Aged 65 years or over;